6 Basic Supplements Everyone Needs

 EFFECTS OF STRESS

-During worrying times the stress hormones produced effect the neural connections of the prefrontal cortex.
-This is where your working memory is located, as well as functions vital for reasoning, planning and problem solving, and for regulating attention and emotions all essential for academic success.
+During worrying times stress hormones effect the neural connections of the prefrontal cortex.
+This is where your working memory is located, as well as functions vital for reasoning, planning and problem solving, and for regulating attention and emotions, all essential for academic success.

 A sudent under great stress is therefore unable to function at their best in exams, no matter how much they study.

-In addition stormy emotions weaken the prefrontal cortex and this hampers thinking and learning ability.
+In addition, stormy emotions weaken the prefrontal cortex and this hampers thinking and learning ability.

 Students suffering study stress don’t learn effectively or remember well what they’ve learnt.

 In order to perform to their best and to present their ability and knowledge well in their exams, it’s essential for students NOT to be in a state of stress.
-By actively reducing stress you increase learning capacity, memory, reasoning powers, and academic performance.
-By reducing stress you’ll feel calm, clear-headed, motivated and in control.

-By stepping in early to reduce the effects of stress you support your health and it lays the groundwork for better performance.
-Reducing your stress can also reduce the tension in the home to restore peace.
+When you step in early to reduce the effects of stress you support your health and it lays the groundwork for better performance.
+Reducing your stress can also reduce the tension in the home and restore peace.

 REDUCE EXAM STRESS

-While there are a number of exercises and lifestyle practices you can do to reduce stress the greatest impact is gained from using alternative medicine.
+While there are a number of exercises and lifestyle practices you can do to reduce stress, the greatest impact is gained from using alternative medicine.
 Of these I see the best and fastest results with homeopathic medicines and flower and herb essences.

 13683204_s